linuxenko/octo-drive/README.md

 ### Features
   * Encrypts every file with your password
-  * Encrypts filesystem metadata
+  * Encrypt filesystem metadata
-  * Enctypts filenames inside of repository
+  * Encrypt filenames inside of repository
   * Each file is encrypted repository file (reduce network things).
   * Encrypted local cache to make it a bit faster
   * Fast enough for download and upload